-- Attracting price sensitive customers
+- Attracting price-sensitive customers

 Discounting the right products

 After establishing your campaign goals, the next step is to identify the products or services which are likely to help you reach that goal.
-One common method is to incorporate items that exhibit high price elasticity and generous profit margins into your campaign.
+One common method is to incorporate items that exhibit high price elasticity and generous profit margins into your campaigns.

-Choosing products with high profit margins gives you more room for projecting campaign outcomes based on discount percentages.
+Choosing products with high-profit margins gives you more room for projecting campaign outcomes based on discount percentages.
 Another factor to consider is a product’s price elasticity.
 A product is regarded as highly elastic when a change in price directly results in a rise or fall in demand.
 Elastic products are therefore very sensitive to changes in price.

 Targeting your customers with regularly scheduled discount campaigns throughout the year can help you build brand loyalty.
-Since discounted prices are temporary and below the market average, they create the perception of value for the consumer.
+Since discounted prices are temporary and below the market average, they create a perception of value for the consumer.
 The temporary nature of campaign discounts also attaches a sense of urgency to the created value perception.
 This is what inspires purchasing activity.

 It is also wise to select popular products when planning for a discount campaign.
-Try looking for products which are popular among your regular customers, and which also have high elasticity and generous margins.
+Try looking for products that are popular among your regular customers, and which also have high elasticity and generous margins.

 - Attract customer activity